 Symptoms of a Herniated Disc

-Symptoms to look for include crying out in pain, weakness in hind limbs, inability to walk, unwillingness to climb stairs or jump onto a bed or other surface, an unstable gait, and loss of bowel or bladder control.
+Symptoms to look for include crying out in pain, weakness in hind limbs, inability to walk, unwillingness to climb stairs or jump onto a bed or other surface, an unstable gait, and loss of bowel control or bladder control.

 Treating Herniated Disc in Dogs

 Treatment depends on the cause.
+It can call for conservative management to surgical treatment.

-When the herniated disc is caused by trauma, such as in the case of overly intense play, a course of anti-inflammatory medication and rest can be all that’s needed to treat the problem.
+When the herniated disc is caused by trauma, such as in the case of overly intense play, a course of anti-inflammatory medication and strict rest can be all that’s needed to treat the problem.

 In older animals with recurring problems, the ongoing use of anti-inflammatories or even steroid medication may be used to treat the chronic condition.

-Surgery is often the only option in animals with structural defects or massive trauma.
+Spinal surgery is often the only option in animals with structural defects or massive trauma.

 Surgery is typically accompanied by drug therapy and activity restriction.